11 Best Window Air Conditioners (Review) In 2021

 The amount of electricity used can vary from 500 to 1440 watts depending on the type of unit you choose and how energy efficient it is.
-But this is still considerably less than central air systems, which have many running parts and can use more than twice this amount.
+This is maybe a little more than mini split air conditioners, but still considerably less than central air systems, which have many running parts and can use more than twice this amount.

 Q: How many BTUs do I need?

 From an environmentally friendly point of view, window ACs should have a BTU size of the square footage of your room, multiplied by 20.
 That means the best air conditioner for a 500 sq ft room would be a 10,000 BTU model.
 But to be on the safe side, some people prefer to multiply the square footage by 30 instead.